Non-Standardized Field Sobriety Tests

 Many accused drunk drivers worry that their performance on field sobriety tests means an automatic conviction, but that's simply not the case.
 Field sobriety test results can be effectively challenged.
 A skilled New Jersey DWI attorney who focuses on drunk driving defense will establish whether factors unrelated to alcohol intoxication prevented the accused driver from "passing" a field sobriety test, and use that information as part of a comprehensive defense strategy.

-Because Evan Levow is an Instructor in the Standardized Field Sobriety Tests, qualified by the National Highway Traffic Safety Administration, and all of the NJ DWI lawyers at Levow DWI Law have been qualified by NHTSA in the SFSTs, we know how to analyze these tests and demonstrate to the prosecutor and the court why the non-standardized exercises should carry less weight than even the limited standardized tests.
+Because Evan Levow is an Instructor in the Standardized Field Sobriety Tests, qualified by the National Highway Traffic Safety Administration, and all of the NJ DWI lawyers at Levow DWI Law, P.C. have been qualified by NHTSA in the SFSTs, we know how to analyze these tests and demonstrate to the prosecutor and the court why the non-standardized exercises should carry less weight than even the limited standardized tests.

 Please call us to discuss field sobriety testing and any other NJ DWI / DUI concerns at 877-593-1717.